worktheclock/replit.github.io/repls/secrets-environment-variables.md

 ![The environment variables panel](/images/repls/env-variables.png)

-## Adding, viewing and editing environment variables
+## Adding, viewing and editing environment variables, secrets

 To configure certain software and services, you'll need to add environment variables with specific keys and unique values given to you by your service provider (e.g. Stripe).